layervault/api/README.md

     :folder_path        - An optional path to a folder within a Project.
     :file_name          - The URL encoded name of the File.
     :revision           - An integer representing the Revision.

-## Getting Started

-0. Register an API client from your Account Settings under the Applications menu.
-0. For the Redirect URI, use ```urn:ietf:wg:oauth:2.0:oob``` for now.
-Later on, if you were building a Web application for an API client, you would specify your post-user authorization redirect URL here.
-0. Note your ```client_id``` and ```client_secret```.
-0. Try the example Access Token request below.

 ## Authentication and Requesting Access Tokens